VasoKrg/airport-database-gui-project/README.md

 Aliki Panou

-Developed as part of the University of Patras – Electrical & Computer Engineering
+Developed as part of the Database course (year 2022) at University of Patras – Electrical & Computer Engineering

 ## Requirements
 Python 3.5+